Applied Behaviour Analysis

 It is important for all therapists working with a client to be in contact to align practices and goals.
-Consider including S-LP, OT and teachers to the ABA team for meetings and troubleshooting.
+Consider including S-LP, OT and teachers to the applied behaviour analysis team for meetings and troubleshooting.

-There are a number of different approaches that might be utilized when doing ABA therapy.
-Some examples are:
+There are a number of different approaches that might be utilized when doing applied behaviour analysis therapy.

 - Discrete Trial Teaching/Training